What Is Embedded BI?

 Add labels and values to your visualization and preview them in the right-hand pane.
 If necessary, you can change your visualization settings or add filters to it.

 Once you have modified the visualization, you will be taken back to the Dashboard Editor.
 You will see Undo, Redo, and the +Visualization split button in the top right-hand corner.
 Next to these buttons, you will also find the overflow menu of the dashboard where you can choose to change the dashboard theme, switch on/off Auto Layout, export, or save the dashboard.

 You can also use the overflow menu in the top right corner of the visualizations to rename, edit, copy or duplicate them.

 The difference between copying and duplicating a visualization is that duplicating works only inside the same dashboard, and the copy option allows you to put the visualization in the same or a different dashboard.

 After copying a visualization, find the Paste option inside the overflow menu of the dashboard you want to paste the visualization in.

-Once your dashboard is ready, save it by either selecting the tick icon in the top right-hand corner or by accessing the Save As option in the overflow menu.
+Once your dashboard is ready, save it by selecting the tick icon in the top right-hand corner or accessing the Save As option in the overflow menu.

 You can save your dashboard under My Analytics>My Dashboards or choose any of the workspaces you have joined or created.